aspose-drawing/Aspose.Drawing-API-Reference/english/net/system.drawing.drawing2d/lineargradientbrush/lineargradientbrush/_index.md

 ---
-title: LinearGradientBrush
+title: LinearGradientBrush.LinearGradientBrush
 second_title: Aspose.Drawing for .NET API Reference
-description:
+description: LinearGradientBrush constructor.
+Initializes a new instance of the LinearGradientBrush class with the specified points and colors
 type: docs
 weight: 10
 url: /net/system.drawing.drawing2d/lineargradientbrush/lineargradientbrush/
 ---
-## LinearGradientBrush constructor (1 of 8)
+## LinearGradientBrush(PointF, PointF, Color, Color) {#constructor_1}

-Initializes a new instance of the [`LinearGradientBrush`](../../lineargradientbrush) class with the specified points and colors.
+Initializes a new instance of the [`LinearGradientBrush`](../) class with the specified points and colors.

 ```csharp
 public LinearGradientBrush(PointF point1, PointF point2, Color color1, Color color2)